Fay Skevington, Chief Executive Officer

 Robbie Crow, Chair

-Robbie is a keen traditional musician, a sailor, and a blogger for The Huffington Post.
+Robbie is a keen traditional musician and a sailor.

 Gary Murphy, Treasurer

 A finance manager by day, Gary puts his skills to good work as MACS’ Treasurer.
 Gary’s oldest child, Lily, was born in 2007 with bilateral Microphthalmia and she also has some developmental delays.
 Finding out about MACS was a lifeline for Gary and his wife Rachael.
 Gary still recalls the relief he experienced when he called MACS’ Helpline and was finally able to speak to someone who understood how he was feeling.
 Lily is now five and has recently started school.

 Jenny has been a trustee since 2010.
 Jenny’s son Ben, was born with slight Microphthalmia, Nystagmus and Gluacoma in his left eye and severe Microphthalmia in his right eye.
 Ben has also been diagnosed with Peters Anomaly Plus Syndrome and Sox2 Syndrome and has Intermittent Hearing loss, Microcephaly, Dyspraxia and developmental delay.
 Jenny is a major force behind Team MACS – helping to make sure that our fundraisers are supported and motivated.